NuKeeperDotNet/NuKeeper-AzureDevops-extension/README.md

 * Adjust the `BUILD_SOURCESDIRECTORY` for a path to a repo.
 * Put a valid token in the `ENDPOINT_AUTH_PARAMETER_SYSTEMVSSCONNECTION_ACCESSTOKEN`
-* Go to the Visual studio debugger tab and run.
+* Go to the Visual studio debugger tab and run `Debug NuKeeper`
 * Check the Debug console for output